Female presenting figure in profile pose. Arms outstretched holding a conductor's baton.

 As night falls the world is transformed: mysterious things happen, beauty is heightened, inhibitions are shed, secrets are revealed.

-Join Chromatica Orchestra for an evening of stories told through music.
+Join Chromatica Orchestra and writer, broadcaster and cultural historian Flora Willson for an evening of poetry, prose and stories told through music.

 Once the lights go down it’s just you, the music and your imagination.